 The ability to plan complex surgery and train prior to the procedure using 3D printed models has the potential to not only increase success rates, but also reduce time in the operating room and recovery time and who knows what? to new techniques.

 For now scientists have been able to create blood vessels, synthetic ovaries, and even a pancreas.
 These artificial organs are then grown inside the patient’s body to replace the defective original.
-The ability to supply artificial organs that are not rejected by the body’s immune system could be revolutionary, saving millions of patients who depend on life-saving transplants every year.
+The ability to supply artificial organs that are not rejected by the body’s immune system might be revolutionary, saving millions of patients who depend on life-saving transplants every year.

 At the moment, the biggest challenge is getting the organs to work the way they should.
 Despite the enormous amount of progress being made in this field, most researchers are conservative with their estimate of the number of years remaining before fully functioning 3D-printed organs can be implanted in humans.